AkkaPowerFramework/ManagedNode/DockerHostNodeISO/Ubuntu-18.10-amd64/Configure-Ubuntu.md

 # Configure Ubuntu

-The Hyper-V VM should be started by now and Alpine ready to be configured.
+The Hyper-V VM should be started by now and Ubuntu 18.04 LTS ready to be configured.

 Follow the Live Installer and set the following values: